 Please take note of the mental/emotional symptoms of thyroid disorders.
 One of the most detrimental mistakes that can be made is for a doctor to miss thyroid dysfunction and prescribe a psychotropic drug (such as an antidepressant) that can disrupt your neurotransmitter balance permanently.
 Make sure you get a second opinion before starting one of these addictive pharmaceutical drugs.
 Better yet, make sure thyroid hormone imbalance is not the cause of your distress before you consider other treatment.

-Dr. Hamilton has extensive postdoctoral training in detecting and treating thyroid disorders.
+The doctors at the center have extensive postdoctoral training in detecting and treating thyroid disorders.
 At the Health and Healing Center, a thorough intake and evaluation is always done to evaluate your unique situation.
 You can rest assured you will be given the most individualized treatment available.